appiceio/appice-android-sdk/README.md

 3. Replace the dummy **google-services.json** file with your actual file.

 Thats it!! appICE SDK is successfully integrated in the project and is ready to use.

+## Support

+For any issues related to SDK integration, contact us at csm@appice.io.

+## Product Demo

+[Book a demo](https://www.appice.io/mobile-marketing-automation/?utm_source=github&utm_medium=demolink&utm_campaign=schedule-a-demo) to know more about product features.